meghannahnybida/CSA-TicTacToe/README.md

   <li> This screenshot shows the ending screen for the program.
 The user won this round, so an appropriate ending message
       is displayed.
 The arraylist program uses lists within a String method to check for markers in a winning pattern.
 If a winning pattern is found, the method returns the fitting String response. </li>

+  <h3> Built With </h3>
+   The project was built entirely with IntelliJ.